dude84/pi-setup-scripts/README.md

-# pi-setup
+# pi-setup-scripts
-New PI setup scripts
+Setting a new Raspberry PI using setup scripts

 # Quick start - SD card
 1) Download latest version of Raspabian https://www.raspberrypi.org/downloads/raspbian/ (Buster is the available version at the time of writing this guide) - preferable the standard version (neither full nor lite) - https://downloads.raspberrypi.org/raspbian_latest